Enome/jungles/panel/README.md

 Use this to add extra angular.js components to Jungles Panel.
 Components can have javascript, css and assets (images, html, ...).

-The js and css files are merged into one file and can be found at:
+The js and css files are merged into one file at:

 ```
 /baseurl/customize/javascript
 /baseurl/customize/css
 ```

-The assets can be found at:
+The assets are served at:

 ```
 /baseurl/customize/:componentname/:file